Carbon-Twelve-C12/supernova/docs/api/admin.md

 # Admin API Reference

-This document describes the Admin API endpoints provided by the SuperNova blockchain node, which allow for node administration and management.
+This document describes the Admin API endpoints provided by the supernova blockchain node, which allow for node administration and management.

 ## Endpoints